KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 .. _add_guides:

-3 ways to add timeline markers
+3 Ways to add Timeline Markers
 ------------------------------

 Following procedures add a timeline marker at the timeline playhead position: